-Below is a selection of five key texts which underpin both my practice as a children’s curator and current PhD research.
-There are many other books and papers that could have made it onto the list.
-I have written more detailed descriptions of the theories explored in Tools for Conviviality and Simon Nicholson’s Loose Parts within previous blog posts.
+This post features a selection of five key texts which underpin both my practice as a children’s curator and current PhD research.
+Detailed descriptions of Ivan Illich’s Tools for Conviviality and Simon Nicholson’s Loose Parts can also be read on this blog.

 Reggio Children & Harvard Project Zero (2005).
 Making Learning Visible: Children as Individual and Group Learners, Reggio Children Publications.

 This text introduced me to the tool of pedagogical documentation – a process that seeks to make children’s and adult’s learning visible – and how this can be used as a tool for learning and change in education settings.
 Reggio Children & Project Zero demonstrate how theory and practice are not opposites but two mechanisms that are in need of being in continuous dialogue with one another.
 The application of this approach to gallery learning can be used to support equitable and dialogic conversations between curators, artists and wider communities through processes that allows for young children to participate in the construction of the spaces, activities and beliefs that shape their lives.

 John Dewey (1934).
 Art as Experience, Minton, Balch & Company.

 Art as Experience articulates and explores the deep and enduring connection between art and lived human experience.
 Art is understood as an intense expression and meaningful transfiguration of life, rather than the reduction of artworks to commodities and objects.
 Art needs to be perceived as both an expression of the human who created it and within the personal experience of the viewer.
 This text taught me about the necessity to view art as a process, and not just a product when constructing learning experiences for children in art museums.